safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-stripe-and-safe.md

 await stripePack.init()
 ```

 2. Add a container in any place in your web page.
-In this case we choose a `div` container with an id of `stripe-root`:
+We choose to add a `div` container with an id of `stripe-root`:

 ```html
 <div id="stripe-root"></div>
 ```

-3. Render the Stripe widget inside the container by providing the CSS selector to the `element` option in the `open()` method:
+3. Render the Stripe widget inside the container by providing the CSS selector to the `element` prop in the `open()` method:

 ```typescript
 // See options for using the StripePack open method in: